Bjarne Kroepelien: Background

 Bjarne Kroepelien was born in Bergen as the eldest of four children to his parents Jacob Valentin Kroepelien (1863–1926) and Dagny Gran (1867–1932).
 His father was a wine merchant, and Bjarne ended up in the same line of work.

 In 1908, he moved to Chicago where he worked in the offices of a railway company.
 When he returned to Bergen in 1909, he took an office job for a commercial office.
 His brother, Trygve Gran Kroepelien (1891–1969), had become a rich businessman.

 Polynesia

 As a 27-year old, Kroepelien moved in 1917 to Polynesia, where he lived in Tahiti for two years.
 Here, he married Tuimata, one of the daughters of chief Teriieroo.
 When Spanish flu came to Tahiti in 1918, and took the lives of a third of the population, Tuimata also died.
 Kroepelien's efforts in helping the sick earned him the French Legion of Honour.
 He returned to Norway in 1919 and moved to Oslo.
-He left a child behind in Tahiti, and his descendents there included the academic and linguist Jean-Claude Teriierooiterai.
+He left a child behind in Tahiti, and his descendants there included the academic and linguist Jean-Claude Teriierooiterai.